 Veterans of the Long War (1 CP).
 Use when a Heretic Astartes infantry or biker that isn’t from a Renegade Chapter shoots or fights.
 Add 1 to wound rolls for that unit until the end of the phase.
 This is one of the core abilities of the Chaos Space Marines army, and an amazingly powerful build-around Stratagem.
 Being able to up the wound output of a large unit of Bikers, Obliterators, Havocs, Berserkers, or Possessed makes them an incredibly lethal force, and it’s amazing when combined with Stratagems that let you shoot or fight twice, so you can double your return on CP investment.
 One of the faction’s best Stratagems.
 A+

-Chaos Space Marines warlords have access to 6 generic traits in the codex, plus a set specific to legions that were reprinted in Faith and Fury along with new legion-specific traits, so we’ll talk about those later on.
-The Codex Warlord Traits are, overall, fine but not amazing-but Vigilus and Faith & Fury add some real gems (which we’ll cover in the legion sections).
+Chaos Space Marines warlords have access to 6 generic traits in the codex, plus a set specific to legions that were reprinted in the Book of Fire along with new legion-specific traits, so we’ll talk about those later on.
+The Codex Warlord Traits are, overall, fine but not amazing-but Vigilus and Faith & Fury – now recollected in Charadon Act II: The Book of Fire – add some real gems (which we’ll cover in the legion sections).
 Shadowspear also added 6 additional traits exclusive to psykers that have inexplicably not been reprinted anywhere but are very solid, particularly if you’re playing a Black Legion or Alpha Legion army, each of which is able to take multiple warlord traits.

 Codex Warlord Traits

-With the Faith and Fury Traits, the Codex traits really aren’t worth much – they’re mostly pretty bland and you’ll almost always want to have one of the Legion traits instead.
+With the Book of Fire Traits, the Codex traits really aren’t worth much – they’re mostly pretty bland and you’ll almost always want to have one of the Legion traits instead.

 - Eternal Vendetta.
 Re-roll failed wound rolls in the Fight phase against ADEPTUS ASTARTES targets.
 Cool against Marines but completely worthless at all other times.
 F